chomman/cartouche/README.md

 ###Versions

-You can upload different version of the same picture.
+You can upload different versions of the same picture.
 This is extremly useful to generate thumbnails.

 `````javascript
 var photo = cartouche('/path/to/image', {});